-Even older dogs may not have a clue how to find their way home, and puppies are at even greater risk of being injured by cars or picked up by well-meaning people who find them.
-According to the ASPCA, nearly one-in-five lost pets go missing after being scared by fireworks or other loud noises.
+The idea of losing a puppy can be distressing.
+The ASPCA reports that around 15 percent of people lose a pet every year, and even older dogs may not have a clue how to find their way home.
+Puppies are at even greater risk of being injured by cars or picked up—and kept—by the well-meaning people who find them.

 Visit the Shelter

-People often take strays to the local shelter.
-Don’t call and ask about a missing Great Pyrenees puppy.
+People often take strays to the local shelter; however, it's not going to be the best bet to call and ask about a missing Great Pyrenees puppy.
 Baby dogs often look different than adults of the breed, and the shelter staff may not always recognize your verbal description.
-You should visit several times to see if somebody has turned him in, and don't take the staff's word for it--insist on eyeballing the dogs.
+Instead, visit several times to see if somebody has turned him in.
+Don't take the staff's word for it — insist on eyeballing the dogs.
 Your white fluffy baby may have rolled in the mud and now look brown, and you're in the best position to recognize your furry wonder.

 Tell the Neighborhood